-Timing: Start this bread at least 17 hours before serving time.
-While the exact timing of the folds isn’t important, it is good to space them out.
-The long fermentation usually happens overnight, so it’s easy to do one fold before bed and then another after rising in the morning, fitting the third in when convenient.
+Start this bread at least 17 hours before serving time.
+While the exact timing of the folds isn’t important, it is good to space them out if possible.
+The long fermentation usually happens overnight, so it’s easy to do two folds before bed and then the third in the morning.

 * Measured by dipping the cup into a container of flour, then leveling off.
-If desired, AP or bread flour can be substituted for the whole grain flour.
+If desired, all-purpose or bread flour can be substituted for the whole grain flour.

 Shape the bread.
 After the long fermentation in the bowl and three folds are complete, our recipe follows the classic no-knead method for folding and shaping the dough.
 To shape the dough, scrape it out onto a floured work surface and give it a fourth eight-way fold, then cover and allow to rest for 15 minutes.
 While the dough is resting, prepare a sheet pan or plate with an oblong of parchment about 16″ / 41 cm long (the long ends will be used to lift and move the risen loaf).

 Shape the dough into a round (one easy way to do this is with one last eight-way fold), brushing flour off as needed.
 If desired, stretch the outermost “skin” by brushing excess flour from the work surface, flipping the loaf seam side down and sliding the base towards you.
 Rotate the loaf and repeat to stretch the skin evenly (do not tear).

 Proof the bread.
 Place the loaf seam side up on the parchment-lined pan or plate, cover with a generously floured kitchen towel and place the loaf in the Proofer, set to 72°F (22°C).
 Proof the bread until an indent in the side of the loaf springs back slowly, about 2½ hours.